-- Digs in volleyball.
+- Digs.
 Digging is the ability to prevent the volleyball touching the court, and often involves the player having to dive and play the ball with two hands to enable a teammate to continue the action.

-- Sets in volleyball.
+- Sets.
 The set is usually the second contact a team makes with the volleyball, and is the shot that sets the volleyball up in the air so a teammate can hit it back over the net.

-- Spikes in volleyball.
+- Spikes.
 The spike is usually the third contact a team makes with the volleyball.
 The object of the spike is to hit the volleyball downward so that it lands on the opponent’s court and cannot be returned.

-- Blocks in volleyball.
+- Blocks.
 The block is an attempt to stop the opponent’s attacking shot (spike) by either deflecting the volleyball back into the opponent’s court, or taking the pace off it so the player’s team can deal with it more effectively.

 Rules for indoor volleyball